Previous dayApril 13, 2026Next day

 32.0 km---✓ ReviewedUSGS →

-On April 13, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 77 km N of Cruz Bay, U.S. Virgin Islands at 17:56 UTC.
-At a depth of 32.0 km, the event was shallow crustal.
+This magnitude 3.1 event was detected 77 km N of Cruz Bay, U.S. Virgin Islands on April 13, 2026, with origin time 17:56 UTC.
+The hypocenter lay at 32.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 19.028°, -64.792°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13